tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 }
 ```

-For more help setting up environment variables with Next, see the [Next docs](https://nextjs.org/docs/api-reference/next.config.js/environment-variables).

-> Note that we did not add `GITHUB_CLIENT_SECRET`.
-This is the a secert key that should only be used from the server and should not be accessible through the browser.
+> Note that we did not add `GITHUB_CLIENT_SECRET` to the config exports.
+This is the a secret key that should only be used from the server and should not be accessible through the browser.

 ## Setup